USMEPCOM Holds Change of Responsibility and Retirement Ceremony

-USMEPCOM headquarters battalion senior enlisted advisor Air Force Senior Master Sgt.
-Marc Ascher passes the unit guidon to Army Command Sgt.
+Army Command Sgt.
 Maj.
-Yveline Symonette during a change of responsibility ceremony July 7.
-Symonette accepted responsibility as the new senior enlisted advisor of USMEPCOM HQ, succeeding Army Command Sgt.
+Yveline Symonette accepted responsibility as the new senior enlisted advisor (SEA) of USMEPCOM, succeeding Army Command Sgt.
 Maj.
-Lorenzo Woodson.
+Lorenzo Woodson, who is retiring after nearly three decades of service in the Army.

+While officiating the event, Army Col. Megan Stallings, USMEPCOM commander, emphasized the vital role Symonette will play in such a geographically dispersed organization.

+“It is a unique position, with the special trust and confidence of the commander,” Stallings said.
+“One of the most important things SEAs do is ensure active communication throughout the chain of command.
+They provide input for the formulation, implementation and execution of policies concerning morale, job satisfaction, discipline, family support and training.
+In USMEPCOM we have 68 SEAs, and the highest ranking is the USMEPCOM headquarters SEA.”

 |Date Taken: